The Confining Transition in the Bosonic BMN Matrix Model: Introduction

 This family of quantum matrix models has a surprisingly rich phase structure including confining/deconfining phase transitions \cite{Aharony:2003sx,Furuuchi:2003sy,Semenoff:2005ei,Aharony:2005ew,Asano:2018nol} as the temperature is varied.

-When the mass parameter, $\mu$, of the model is large the model reduces to a gauged Gaussian model, which is easily solved and has a first-order confining/deconfining phase transition \cite{Furuuchi:2003sy,Semenoff:2005ei}.
-This transition continues to lower temperatures and based on the gauge/gravity duality conjecture for two-dimensional maximal SYM it should be connected to the Gregory-Laflamme \cite{Gregory:1993vy,Gregory:1994bj} transition in the dual gravitational theory at zero mass deformation.
+When the mass parameter, $\mu$, of the model is large the model reduces to a gauged Gaussian model, which is easily solved and has an apparent first-order confining/deconfining phase transition \cite{Furuuchi:2003sy,Semenoff:2005ei}.
+This transition would continue to smaller $\mu$ and based on the gauge/gravity duality conjecture for two-dimensional maximal SYM it should be connected to the Gregory-Laflamme \cite{Gregory:1993vy,Gregory:1994bj} transition in the dual gravitational theory at zero mass deformation.

 The massless bosonic BFSS model has received much attention already in previous studies \cite{Aharony:2004ig,Kawahara:2007fn,Filev:2015hia,Azuma:2014cfa,Mandal:2009vz,Bergner:2019rca,Morita:2020liy}.
-The earliest study concluded that there was a single transition \cite{Aharony:2004ig} but the $1/D$ expansion \cite{Mandal:2009vz} suggested the system has in fact two closely separated transitions and this was supported by numerical studies \cite{Kawahara:2007fn} at relatively small $N$.
-However, a recent study \cite{Bergner:2019rca} at larger $N$ and new analytic results \cite{Morita:2020liy} find evidence of a single confining/deconfining first-order phase transition.
-Our study of the BMN model supports the conclusion of \cite{Bergner:2019rca,Morita:2020liy} that there is only a single transition.
+The earliest study was inclined to conclude that there was a single transition \cite{Aharony:2004ig} but the $1/D$ expansion \cite{Mandal:2009vz} suggested the system has in fact two closely separated transitions and this was supported by numerical studies \cite{Kawahara:2007fn} at relatively small $N$.
+However, more recent studies \cite{Azuma:2014cfa, Bergner:2019rca} at larger $N$ and new analytic results \cite{Morita:2020liy} find evidence of a single confining/deconfining first-order phase transition.
+Our study of the BMN model gives the same conclusion that there is only a single transition as \cite{Aharony:2004ig,Azuma:2014cfa,Bergner:2019rca,Morita:2020liy}.

-Both the bosonic BMN and BFSS models have also attracted much attention recently \cite{Hanada:2018zxn,Bergner:2019rca} in the context of partial deconfinement \cite{Berenstein:2018lrm,Hanada:2019czd} where it is argued that these models exhibit deconfinement of some of the degrees of freedom but a subgroup $SU(M)\subset SU(N)$ remains confined.
-This is an intriguing suggestion; however, we do not find evidence to support such a phenomenon in our study.
-Rather what seems to happen is that the transition is a standard first-order one with a rounded critical region at finite $N$ where the system fluctuates between the two phases.
+Both the bosonic BMN and BFSS models have also attracted much attention recently \cite{Hanada:2018zxn,Bergner:2019rca} in the context of partial deconfinement \cite{Hanada:2016pwv,Berenstein:2018lrm,Hanada:2019czd} where it is argued that these models exhibit deconfinement of some of the degrees of freedom but a subgroup $SU(M)\subset SU(N)$ remains confined.
+This is an intriguing suggestion.
+However, in these matrix models, such a phase does not seem to appear as a stable phase in the canonical ensemble \cite{Bergner:2019rca}.
+Rather what seems to happen is that the transition appears to be a standard first-order one with a rounded critical region at finite $N$ where the system fluctuates between the two phases.
+In particular the low-temperature phase has the characteristic large fluctuations at finite $N$ of the confined phase near a Hagedorn transition.
+A more detailed study is warranted in the immediate vicinity of the transition.

 The principal results of the current paper are: \begin{itemize} \item Identification of the transition temperature with precision for $\mu=2$. \item Verification that the model with $\mu=2$ has a single first-order phase transition at $T_c=0.915\pm0.005$. \item For large $N$ the system fluctuated in the transition region between the approximately uniform phase and the critical gapped phase with eigenvalue density $\rho(\theta)=\frac{1+\cos(\theta)}{2\pi}$. \end{itemize}